-"Passing the basket" at meetings is our way of meeting our responsibility for the work of A.A.
-Our own contributions support the group, the General Service Office, and all A.A. activities recognize that it is a Higher Power, speaking through an informed group conscience that is the ultimate authority in AA.
+One common experience shared by new GSRs, particularly those from groups which have not had active GSRs in the past, is a lack of interest in General Service.
+All too frequently, the inactive group has come to focus on personal recovery, forgetting AA unity.
+In such a case, the new GSR should recognize that it is a Higher Power, speaking through an informed group conscience that is the ultimate authority in AA.
 Armed with the ever-necessary sense of humor, courage and thick skin, the GSR should attempt to ensure that the group conscience is, in fact, informed.
 In the end, however, we are but trusted servants; we do not govern.
+Information can be conveyed in a number of ways.
+The GSR can request time for a report at the group's business meeting.